School-based violence & bullying prevention programs

 Date last updated

-School-based violence prevention programs address disruptive and antisocial behavior by teaching self-awareness, emotional self-control, self-esteem, social skills, social problem solving, conflict resolution, or team work.
-Such programs address general violent behavior or specific violence such as dating or bullying violence1.
+School-based violence prevention programs address disruptive and antisocial behavior by teaching self-awareness, emotional self-control, self-esteem, social skills, social problem solving, conflict resolution, or teamwork.
+Such programs address general violent behavior or bullying violence; programs can also address dating or interpersonal violence1.
 School-based bullying programs may focus on bullies, victims, peers, teachers, or the entire school.
 Most programs seek to reduce both bullying and victimization (being bullied)2.

 What could this strategy improve?